prime31/Nez/FAQs/Nez-Core.md

 TimerManager
 ==========

 The TimerManager is a simple helper that lets you pass in an Action that can be called once or repeately with or without a delay.
 The **Core.schedule** method provides easy access to the TimerManager.
-When you call **schedule** you get back an ITimer object that has a **stop** method that can be used to top the timer from firing again.
+When you call **schedule** you get back an ITimer object that has a **stop** method that can be used to stop the timer from firing again.
 Timers are automatically cached and reused so fire up as many as you need.

 CoroutineManager